pgilad/dotfiles/README.md

 #### Windows

-- run `install.cmd`.
+- run `install/install_windows.cmd`.
 If it fails - you will need Administrator permission for it.

 #### Ubuntu

-- Coming soon...
+- run `install/install_ubuntu.sh`

 ## Vim